-Black Sabbath, "Headless Cross"
+Black Sabbath, Headless Cross

-The once mighty Black Sabbath was in a shambles as the 1980s came to a close.
-Former Sabbath frontmen Ozzy Osbourne and Ronnie James Dio both became highly successful solo artists during the '80s metal explosion, but Black Sabbath more or less became an in-name-only showcase for guitarist Tony Iommi, who did his best to keep the band's legacy alive via a series of barely-noticed albums backed by a revolving door of vocalists and musicians.
+The once mighty Black Sabbath was in a shambles at the end of the the 1980s.
+While former Sabbath frontmen Ozzy Osbourne and Ronnie James Dio became highly successful solo artists during the '80s metal explosion, Black Sabbath became an in-name-only showcase for guitarist Tony Iommi, who did his best to keep the band alive via a series of barely-noticed albums backed by a revolving door of vocalists and musicians.

-Headless Cross wasted no time getting to the good stuff, kicking off with the spooky one-minute intro "The Gates of Hell" and then crashing directly into the title track, a mid-paced, doomy number which hearkens back to Sabbath's classic Heaven And Hell period.
+Headless Cross wastes no time getting to the good stuff, kicking off with the spooky one-minute intro "The Gates of Hell" and then crashing directly into the title track, a mid-paced, doomy number which hearkens back to Sabbath's classic Heaven And Hell period.
 Cozy Powell's cannon-fire drums mesh perfectly with Iommi's masterful-as-usual riff work while Tony Martin's strong, confident vocals soar over the top.

 "Devil and Daughter" is a catchy hard rock number that provides a nice showcase for Nichols' keyboard skills, leading into the punchy "When Death Calls," which features a guest guitar solo from Queen's Brian May.
 "Kill In The Spirit World" and "Call of the Wild" are middling, melodic metal tracks but the album gets down n' dirty again with the rollicking "Black Moon" (my favorite song on the album aside from the title track) and the moody, epic closer "Nightwing," which sees Tony Martin screaming for all he's worth ("Nightwing fliiii-iiiiiiies A-GAAAAAAAAAIN!") and ends the album with a satisfactory bang.

 As of this writing, the only one of Martin's albums that is still in print is The Eternal Idol, but rumors continue to make the rounds about possible reissues of the rest of his Sabbath catalog.
 I hope it happens, because the Tony Martin era of Black Sabbath is underrated and deserves a second chance at life!